junxit/us-congress-bills-112/metadata.md

 - 2012-05-16 — Referred to the Committee on Agriculture, Nutrition, and Forestry.
 - 2012-05-16 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
 - 2012-05-16 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2012-05-24 — Passed Senate without amendment by Unanimous Consent.
+- 2012-05-24 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2012-05-24 — Senate Committee on Agriculture, Nutrition, and Forestry discharged by Unanimous Consent. (consideration: CR S3658)
+- 2012-05-24 — Senate Committee on Agriculture, Nutrition, and Forestry discharged by Unanimous Consent.(consideration: CR S3658)
+- 2012-05-25 — Message on Senate action sent to the House.
+- 2012-05-31 — Presented to President.
+- 2012-05-31 — Presented to President.
+- 2012-06-08 — Became Public Law No: 112-129.
+- 2012-06-08 — Became Public Law No: 112-129.
+- 2012-06-08 — Signed by President.
+- 2012-06-08 — Signed by President.